 Got weight loss on your mind?
 Eat a salad!
-Salads are the first thing that comes to one’s mind when thinking about healthy foods, but they can be so boring!
+Salads are the first thing that comes to mind when thinking about healthy foods, but they can be so boring!
 What if we said you can make weight loss fun?
 Keep reading to know the best salads for weight loss and how to make them delicious.

 Are Salads Healthy?